 Clock up some miles on the 1,400 km of hiking trails, roughly the same distance it would take to walk from Locarno to Copenhagen.
 Hiking aficionados won’t be disappointed by routes that lead into valleys, up mountains and down to the lake shore, through varied landscapes that range from palm trees to glaciers.
 Fitness freaks have a huge natural playground at their disposal: MTB routes, running and trail running itineraries, rock walls to climb, rivers to walk down, an entire lake for water sports, ice rinks, tennis courts and golf courses are just some examples.
-It’s the ideal place for an environmental and sustainability holiday.
-Thanks to the bike-sharing and e-bike network, extensive public transport service and numerous cable cars, the region is easy to explore and experience in an eco-friendly way.

 Start your sustainable holiday on Lake Maggiore with your journey: thanks to AlpTransit, getting there by train has never been faster.
 Once here, you can get around by bus, bike, e-bike or, why not, electric car.
 Whichever you choose, thanks to Ticino Ticket, the region’s entire public transport network will be free if you stay overnight in one of the region’s hotels, hostels or camp sites.
 You’ll also receive various discounts on other services, such as ski lifts, museum tickets and plenty more besides.
 Stay in a hotel with a low environmental impact, such as the Eco-Hotel Cristallina, which puts the environment and local products at the centre of its concerns.